TelemetryDeck/docs/guides/objective-c-setup.md

 1. Open Xcode and navigate to the project you want to add TelemetryDeck to.
 1. In the menu, select <kbd>File</kbd> -> <kbd>Add Packages...</kbd>.
 This will open the Swift Package Manager view.
-1. Paste `https://github.com/TelemetryDeck/SwiftClient` into the search field.
+1. Paste `https://github.com/TelemetryDeck/SwiftSDK` into the search field.
-1. Select the `SwiftClient` package that appears in the list
+1. Select the `SwiftSDK` package that appears in the list
 1. Set the <kbd>Dependency Rule</kbd> to <kbd>Up to Next Major Version</kbd>.
 1. Click <kbd>Add Package</kbd>.